Main content

 Community Empowerment

-• Increased funding for adult literacy programs
+• Fought for increased funding for adult literacy programs

-• Women's March in NYC
+• Participated in the 2017 Women’s March in NYC

-• DACA
+• Fought against changes to DACA

 • Much more